Paying for Your Flight Lab

 (This is a federal loan, and all federal loans require a FAFSA.)

-- Step 3: Have your parent complete the Federal Parent Plus Loan Request Sheet
+- Step 3: Have your parent apply for a Direct Plus Loan at https://studentloans.gov/.

-- Step 4: Have your parent complete a Master Promissory Note (MPN) online by visiting http://www.studentloans.gov.
-The parent will need to use the PIN # to sign the MPN.
-If the parent completing the Federal Parent PLUS Loan is not the parent who signed the FAFSA, the parent may register for a PIN # at http://www.pin.ed.gov/
+- Step 4: Have your parent complete a Master Promissory Note (MPN) online by visiting https://studentloans.gov.
+The parent will need to login with his/her FSA ID and password to sign the MPN.
+If the parent completing the Federal Parent PLUS Loan is not the parent who signed the FAFSA, the parent may register for a FSA ID at https://fsaid.ed.gov/npas/index.htm.

 Alternative loans are loans borrowed directly from a lending institution, essentially a bank.
 MTSU does not recommend or endorse any Alternative Loan lenders.
 Alternative loans are credit based, which means you will most likely need a co-signer.
 We recommend you borrow from the federal student loan programs before borrowing Alternative loans.
 Typically, you should request an Alternative Loan 4-6 weeks before the loan funds are needed.
 Let's walk through the application process.